sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/vector_spaces.md

 **Theorem:** Suppose $A$ and $B$ are row canonical matrices.
 Then $A$ and $B$ have the same row space if and only if they have the same nonzero rows.

 **Proof:** Consider $i$th non zero row of $A$.
 Consider vectors belonging to its row space having only that pivot element set to 1 and rest all pivot elements set to 0.
 That means only this row is multiplied by 1 and rest all rows are multiplied by 0.
 So to get this vector in $B$, we would have to keep only this $i$th row multiplied by 1 and rest all zero.
-Thus the pivot elements are same.
+Thus the rows are same.

 ---